 - The classical approach to setting decimal places for output tables is an SPSS script.
 Note that SPSS scripts (.sbs files) are very different from SPSS syntax (.sps) files.
 SPSS scripts are considered deprecated since Python scripting was introduced as its successor in SPSS version 14.

-- SPSS OUTPUT MODIFY can be used for modifiying basically anything about SPSS output tables including decimal places and text styles.
+- SPSS OUTPUT MODIFY can be used for modifying basically anything about SPSS output tables including decimal places and text styles.
 Due to its complexity, however, we find it rather hard to get things done with it.
 Personally, we strongly prefer simpler tools even if they offer less functionality.

 SPSS Python Syntax Example